An Introduction to Paraffin Wax Supply (Updated October 8th, 2019)

-Over the years, hundreds of valuable applications developed for paraffin waxes.
+Like most industries, the wax industry has undergone a lot of changes over the past 30 years driven by supply, demand, competition, technology and economics.
+In the beginning, paraffin waxes were a unwanted by-product of lube oil refining.
+Over the years, hundreds of valuable applications were identified and developed for paraffin waxes.
 However, the economics and scale of paraffin wax refining were never of great interest to most large refineries.
 As a result, most refineries converted lube oil production from extraction of paraffin waxes to catalytic dewaxing.
 Catalytic dewaxing eliminates paraffin wax by reforming the wax molecules to oils.
 This change in technology resulted in the slow but steady decline in North American paraffin wax production over the last three decades.